Abhi-codex/Ride_APP_Server/README.md

-Backend Server for the InstaAid app.
+Backend Server for an Ambulance App
 Refer to the documentation.md for complete understanding.